 Abstract

-Cytokinesis, which achieves the separation of daughter cells after mitosis completion, relies in animal cells on a contractile actomyosin ring (CAR), made of actin and class II myosins, whose activity is heavily influenced by regulatory light chain (RLC) phosphorylation.
-However, in simple eukaryotes such as fission yeast Schizosaccharomyces pombe, regulation of CAR dynamics by RLC phosphorylation seems dispensable.
-We found that redundant phosphorylation at Ser35 of the S. pombe RLC homolog Rlc1 by the p21-activated kinases Pak1 and Pak2, modulates Myosin II Myo2 activity and becomes essential for cytokinesis and cell growth during respiration.
-Previously, we showed that the Stress Activated Protein Kinase Pathway (SAPK) MAPK Sty1 controls fission yeast CAR integrity by downregulating formin For3 levels (Gomez-Gil et al.,2020).
-Here we report that reduced availability of formin For3-nucleated actin filaments for the CAR is the main reason for the required control of myosin II contractile activity by RLC phosphorylation during respiration-induced oxidative stress.
-Hence, recovery of For3 levels with antioxidants bypasses the control of Myosin II function regulated by RLC phosphorylation to allow cytokinesis and cell proliferation during respiration.
-Therefore, a fine-tuned interplay between Myosin II function by Rlc1 phosphorylation and environmentally controlled actin filament availability is critical for a successful cytokinesis in response to a switch to a respiratory carbohydrate metabolism.
+Cytokinesis, the separation of daughter cells at the end of mitosis, relies in animal cells on a contractile actomyosin ring (CAR) composed of actin and class II myosins, whose activity is strongly influenced by regulatory light chain (RLC) phosphorylation.
+However, in simple eukaryotes such as the fission yeast Schizosaccharomyces pombe, RLC phosphorylation appears dispensable for regulating CAR dynamics.
+We found that redundant phosphorylation at Ser35 of the S. pombe RLC homolog Rlc1 by the p21-activated kinases Pak1 and Pak2, modulates myosin II Myo2 activity and becomes essential for cytokinesis and cell growth during respiration.
+Previously, we showed that the stress activated protein kinase pathway (SAPK) MAPK Sty1 controls fission yeast CAR integrity by downregulating formin For3 levels (Gomez-Gil et al.,2020).
+Here, we report that the reduced availability of formin For3-nucleated actin filaments for the CAR is the main reason for the required control of myosin II contractile activity by RLC phosphorylation during respiration-induced oxidative stress.
+Thus, the restoration of For3 levels by antioxidants overrides the control of myosin II function regulated by RLC phosphorylation, allowing cytokinesis and cell proliferation during respiration.
+Therefore, fine-tuned interplay between myosin II function through Rlc1 phosphorylation and environmentally controlled actin filament availability is critical for a successful cytokinesis in response to a switch to a respiratory carbohydrate metabolism.

 Introduction